 How NEXT Insurance supports Oregon electricians

 NEXT makes it easy to get the right electrician insurance to protect your business and satisfy the requirements set by Oregon law.
+You can learn more about electrician insurance costs here.

 Because we specialize in small business insurance, the team at NEXT can put together a custom package that works for your needs.
 We’ve helped thousands of electricians get the business insurance they need to succeed.

-Contact us to learn more or get an instant quote online today
+Contact us to learn more, or get an instant quote online today.

 Looking for work as an electrician in another U.S. state?
 Find out what states require electrician licenses in our summary of electrician license requirements.